-- Consultation and engagement are key components of the Environmental Study. - At the outset of the Project, Enbridge Gas submits a Project Description to the Ministry of Energy; upon review, the Ministry of Energy determines potential impacts on Aboriginal or treaty rights and identifies Indigenous communities that Enbridge Gas must consult with during the Environmental Study and entirety of the Project. - The consultation and engagement program that is developed during the Environmental Study helps identify and address Indigenous community and stakeholder concerns and issues, provides information on the Project, and allows for participation in the Project review and development process. - Input will be used to help finalize the pipeline route and mitigation plans for the Project. - Once the LTC application is made to the OEB, any party with an interest in the Project, including members of the public, can participate in the OEB's review process.
+- Engagement and consultation are key components of the Environmental Report. - At the outset of the Project, Enbridge Gas submits a Project Description to the Ministry of Energy; upon review, the Ministry of Energy determines potential impacts on Aboriginal or treaty rights and identifies Indigenous communities that Enbridge Gas will consult with during the entirety of the Project. - The engagement and consultation program helps identify and address Indigenous community and stakeholder concerns and issues, provides information about the Project to the stakeholders, and allow for participation in the Project review and development process. - Input will be used to help finalize the pipeline route and mitigation plans for the Project. - Once the LTC application is made to the OEB, any party with an interest in the Project, including members of the public, can participate in the process.